adity-om/ESPAsyncWebServer/README.md

 To use this library you might need to have the latest git versions of [ESP8266](https://github.com/esp8266/Arduino) Arduino Core

-For ESP32 it requires [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) to work To use this library you might need to have the latest git versions of [ESP32](https://github.com/espressif/arduino-esp32) Arduino Core
+For ESP32 it requires [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) to work To use this library you might need to have the latest git version of [ESP32](https://github.com/espressif/arduino-esp32) Arduino Core

 ## Table of contents
 - [ESPAsyncWebServer](#espasyncwebserver)